skip to Main Content

 Download as PDF (A5)

 The geography of South Africa is equally diverse.
-There are 8 biomes, or geographical regions in the country, and many world renown landforms.
+The country has 8 biomes, geographical regions, and many world-renowned landforms.

 The Cradle of Humankind is a site where fossils have been found that have provided the world insight into the evolution of humanity.

-The Vredefort crater is our planet’s biggest impact structure.
-Over 2 billion years ago, a meteor fell from the sky and created this landform.
+The Vredefort crater is our planet’s most significant impact structure.
+Over 2 billion years ago, a meteor fell from the sky, creating this landform.

 The Kalahari desert covers much of the western and central part of South Africa.
-Some of the wildlife found in this region comprises lions, leopards, cheetahs, hyenas, giraffes, zebras, and antelopes.
+This region’s wildlife comprises lions, leopards, cheetahs, hyenas, giraffes, zebras, and antelopes.

 Where is South Africa on the World Map?

-Our next map shows the location of South Africa on the world map.
+Our following map shows the location of South Africa on the world map.
 As the name suggests, the country is located at the southern tip of the African continent.

 Download as PDF (A4)